pulzze/autoflow-documentation/docs/Documentation/getting-started/installation/docker.md

 This section will demonstrate how to launch a single docker instance from a shell terminal using a folder to upload configuration options and store data.
 In order to maintain persistent configuration changes, you will need to mount a folder from your file system.
 Make sure to add a folder somewhere and open a terminal and navigate to that folder.

+You may **optionally** add the following files to that folder:

+1. `autoflow.conf` details for this file can be found [here](https://github.com/pulzze/api-interactor/wiki/API-AutoFlow-System-Variables)
+2. `config.json` this is an exported configuration
+3. `license.json` this is your license file

 In order to create a docker container for API AutoFlow, you can use the following command.

 ```bash